Gift-Giving Etiquette When Dating an Indonesian

 Occasions for Gift-Giving

-In Indonesian culture, there are several occasions when giving a gift is appropriate and appreciated:
+Indonesian culture marks several occasions where giving a gift feels natural and welcome:

-• Birthdays: Birthdays are significant events, and giving a thoughtful gift is a way to show that you care and remember your partner’s special day.
+• Birthdays: Birthdays are notable events, and giving a thoughtful gift shows that you care and remember your partner’s special day.

-• Festivals and Holidays: Major holidays such as Eid al-Fitr, Christmas, and Chinese New Year are important times for gift-giving.
-These occasions provide an opportunity to share joy and celebrate together.
+• Festivals and Holidays: Major holidays such as Eid al-Fitr, Christmas, and Chinese New Year are prime times for gift-giving.
+These occasions offer a chance to share joy and celebrate together.

 • Meeting the Family: If you’re invited to meet your partner’s family, bringing a gift is a sign of respect and appreciation for their hospitality.